batden/elluminate/README.md

 See [extinguish.sh](https://github.com/batden/extinguish).

-> Cloning the extinguish repository alongside the current elluminate repository may also be beneficial.
+Cloning the extinguish repository alongside the current elluminate repository may also be beneficial.

->
-> This will ensure a clean uninstallation.
+This will ensure a smooth uninstallation.

 ## In the Picture